cci-gothenburg/cci-gothenburg.github.io/README.md

-We are using the theme by kooplin but the name Indigo
+We are using the theme by kooplin named [Indigo](https://github.com/sergiokopplin/indigo)

 ---